karllhughes/personal-blog-5/_posts/2025-02-07-entrepreneur-books.md

 Seeing *the gap* without seeing *the gain* will lead you to constantly chase more and never be happy.
 Appreciating the progress you make will allow you to enjoy the journey much more.

 ## 12. [The Alchemist](https://amzn.to/48B69dl) by Paulo Coelho
-I love a good allegory, so while friends have been recommending this book to me for years, I finally got around to it in 2023.
+I love a good allegory, so while friends have been recommending this book to me for years, I finally got around to it a couple years ago.

 _The Alchemist_ is the story of a young shepherd's journey to find his "personal legend," a great treasure that is revealed to him in a dream.
 Along the way, he meets others on the search for their personal legends and learns some universal truths about belief, fear, and having your own great pursuits.